ChristianDOvidio/multithreadedObjectDetectionFromIPCam/README.md

 3. Download the IPCam Android app onto your Android phone, and start the IPCam server

-4. Run the object_detection_multithreading.py script with arguements:
+4. Run the object_detection_multithreading.py script with arguments:
     IP addr of the IPCam server --source='0.0.0.0:8080'
     Width of the frames in the video stream --width=480
     Height of the frames in the video stream --height=360
     Number of workers --num-workers=2
     Size of the queue --queue-size=5

+5. Run the receiver.py to listen to the correct IP address and show pbject detection output

 ## Copyright